Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Model, Fix-point solutions and Thermodynamics

 \section{Model, Fix-point solutions and Thermodynamics}

-The calculation of Husimi lattice and CRL are similar in spirit.
-As a basic unit or cell at a higher level shares a single site connecting it to the lower level, this site in each unit plays a role different from the other sites.
-We will call this the base site and the corresponding spin at that site will be generically be denoted by $S^{\text{b}}$.
+The calculation of HL and CRL are similar in principle.
+As a basic unit cell at a higher level shares a single site connecting it to the lower level, this site in each unit plays a role different from the other sites.
+We will call this the base site and the corresponding spin at that site will be generically denoted by $S^{\text{b}}$.
 In particular, we can define the energy $e_{\alpha}$ associated with a cell $\alpha$ by paying special attention to this site in such a way that the sum over all cells will give the energy $E$ of the model over the entire recursive lattice.
-Here we will take the multi-branched Husimi lattice for example to demonstrate the calculation method, and briefly give the generalized formula for CRL, for which the details of calculations were described in our previous work [14].
-We will, however, provide all relevant details here.
+Here we will take the multi-branched HL for example to demonstrate the calculation method, and briefly give the generalized formula for CRL, for which the details of calculations were described in our previous works, e. g. the Ref. \cite{PDG4}.
+We will, however, present all relevant details here.